Author: Paige Lynch

 • Using raw cashews and soaking them ahead of time is essential to getting the right texture in this recipe.

 • Pro tip – soak the cashews in whatever dish you want to store the cream cheese in to save dishes!
-I use a glass Pyrex with a lid or a plastic Tupperware with a locking lid depending on our conditions on the boat.
+I use a glass Pyrex with a lid or a plastic Tupperware with a locking lid, depending on the conditions on the boat.

-• When ready to blend, drain the cashews and add half to the blender with 1/2 c water and all of the yogurt, oil and salt.
+• When ready to blend, drain the cashews and add half to the blender with 1/2 c water, 2 Tbs yogurt, 2 Tbs coconut oil, and 1 tsp salt.
 Start the blender on low and slowly add the rest of the cashews once it starts coming together.
 You may have to stop once or twice and scrape down the sides with a spatula.

-• If using any additional flavor variations, add those ingredients at this point.
+• If using any additional flavor variations, add those ingredients now.

 • Once all the cashews are incorporated, turn the blender to a higher setting for 20-30 seconds to get the smoothest texture.